secdev/scapy/doc/scapy/functions.rst

 UDP checksum
 ============

-The following example explains howto use the checksum() function to compute and UDP checksum manually.
+The following example explains how to use the checksum() function to compute and UDP checksum manually.
 The following steps must be performed:

 1. compute the UDP pseudo header as described in RFC768
-2. build an UDP packet with Scapy with p[UDP].chksum=0
+2. build a UDP packet with Scapy with p[UDP].chksum=0
 3. call checksum() with the pseudo header and the UDP packet

 ::